DevRainSolutions/devrain-cases/src/articles/Cloud and .NET projects-20250424160032.md

 ---

-## eCommerce SaaS CRM platform with mPOS system is used by small & medium Swiss trading companies

 [eCommerce SaaS CRM platform with mPOS system is used by small & medium Swiss trading companies](Cloud/eCommerce-SaaS-CRM-platform-with-mPOS-system-is-used-by-small-&-medium-Swiss-trading-companies.md)

 Cloud-based eCommerce SaaS CRM platform with integrated mPOS for small and medium Swiss trading companies.
 The solution streamlines sales, customer management, and order processing in one unified system.
 It offers real-time access to business data, supporting both in-store and online transactions.
 The platform enhances efficiency and customer service through automation and seamless workflows.
 Swiss SMBs benefit from improved sales operations, centralized data, and scalable digital tools.

 ---

-## Knowledge base on Microsoft SharePoint with enhanced search and machine learning capabilities for enterprise

 [Knowledge base on Microsoft SharePoint with enhanced search and machine learning capabilities for enterprise](Data%20&%20AI/Knowledge-base-on-Microsoft-SharePoint-with-enhanced-search-and-machine-learning-capabilities-for-enterprise.md)